kaizhu256/node-utility2/README.md

     );
     // init isWebWorker
     local.isWebWorker = (
-        local.isBrowser && typeof globalThis.importScript === "function"
+        local.isBrowser && typeof globalThis.importScripts === "function"
     );
     // init function
-    local.assertOrThrow = function (passed, message) {
+    local.assertOrThrow = function (passed, msg) {
     /*
-     * this function will throw err.<message> if <passed> is falsy */ let err;
-        if (passed) {
+     * this function will throw err.<msg> if <passed> is falsy */ if (passed) {
             return;
         }
-        err = (
+        throw (
             (
-                message
+                msg
-                && typeof message.message === "string"
+                && typeof msg.message === "string"
-                && typeof message.stack === "string"
+                && typeof msg.stack === "string"
             )
-            // if message is errObj, then leave as is ? message
+            // if msg is err, then leave as is
+            ? msg
             : new Error(
-                typeof message === "string"
+                typeof msg === "string"
-                // if message is a string, then leave as is ? message
+                // if msg is a string, then leave as is ? msg
-                // else JSON.stringify message
+                // else JSON.stringify msg
-                : JSON.stringify(message, undefined, 4)
+                : JSON.stringify(msg, undefined, 4)
             )
         );
-        throw err;
     };
     local.coalesce = function (...argList) {
     /*